 DataScava is designed for constant improvement but allows the whole iterative process to happen as a matter of course.
 Because of the accuracy and visibility mentioned above, tweaking the model becomes simple and obvious.

 DataScava helps bridge those gaps by ensuring that input is relevant, thus improving the quality of results while reducing the risk of inappropriate analysis and badly informed decisions.
 All the while, it increases your business and data teams’ efficiency.

-Domain-Specific Language Processing (DSLP) and patented Weighted Topic Scoring (WTS) leverage the user’s own subject matter expertise to extract highly precise, domain-specific information and present it in a business’s context.
+Domain-Specific Language Processing (DSLP) and patented Weighted Topic Scoring (WTS) leverage users’ subject matter expertise and their own business and domain language to identify precise information and present it in context.

-Although they are powerful and versatile technologies, NLP and Semantics proponents with real-world experience will acknowledge that NLP is hard.
+Although they are powerful and versatile technologies, NLP and Semantics proponents with real-world experience will acknowledge that NLP is hard and complicated to set up and use.
 In general, NLP is useful for relatively simple tasks, such as automating a phone attendant’s call routing or a chatbot’s responses.

 In addition, business use cases for AI solutions for large bodies of textual data largely focus on routing documents to a particular destination and/or taking some action based on their contents (initiate a process, set an alert, send an email).
 This requires summarizing the document overall.

 DataScava works at the document level, summarizing textual content in a usable, numerical form for routing purposes or to trigger an action using a process that is adjustable by users.